Skills

 Web development

 - I have almost always worked in the web environment.
-I have set up Ajax services, web services (SOAP and REST), I am skilled with Javascript, and I am mindful of respecting the web standards (such as the W3C).
-Look at this website: it is a combination of a CMS (Wordpress), XSL transformations (for the CV), PHP templates, and CSS stylesheets.
+Without being an expert in this domain, I have set up Ajax services, web services (SOAP and REST), I am skilled with Javascript, and I am mindful of respecting the web standards (such as the W3C).
+Look at this website: it is a combination of a CMS (WordPress), XSL transformations (for the CV), PHP templates, and CSS stylesheets.
 All its pages are XHTML Strict valid.